top of page

 Room & Board Fee

-Our monthly room & board fee is $1000 USD, and any additional days outside this, will be charged at a weekly rate.
-It is all-inclusive of internship activities, accommodation at the Station, three meals a day, laundry, internet, and all field activities & training.
-This cost works out as roughly $33/day – not a bad deal for food and accommodation, especially compared to standard Bimini prices.
-Please note that the room & board fees paid by interns makes up less than a third of the total running cost of the Station annually.
-All Shark Lab funding goes directly into ensuring the station will continue running.
+Our room & board fee is $1250 USD per month.
+This fee is inclusive of ALL internship activities (including research trips to the Florida Keys), accommodation at the Station, three meals a day, laundry, internet, and all field activities & training.
+This cost works out as roughly $41/day.
+Please note that the room & board fees paid by interns makes up less than a quarter of the total running cost of the Station annually and the BBFSF relies on grants and donations to subsidize these rates.
+All fees go directly into the Station's operating costs during the internship.
 We appreciate your understanding on this matter.
-Please see Scholarship Opportunities below for scholarship information.

 USD and BSD are of equal value and are used interchangeably in the Bahamas.
 Please allow for additional spending money to cover optional outside expenses such as: Shark Lab t-shirts, meals out, snacks, drinks, souvenirs etc. Most snacks are 3x as expensive as the US due to importation fees and taxes, so keep this in mind.